Baglecake/Emile-1/main_package/README.md

-This directory contains the core files for your Émile assistant :)
+This directory contains the core files for your Émile assistant.